collectionslab/collectionslab.github.io/pages/collections.md

 teaser:
 permalink: "/collections/"
 ---
+The digital collections on this page are some of UCLA’s most open.
+This means that they are in the public domain, or that their owners have made them available for re-use under certain conditions.
+Copyright status is available when viewing collections at the item level.
 The following collections are available via the [UCLA Library Digital Collections](http://digital2.library.ucla.edu) and [Calisphere](https://calisphere.org/UCLA/collections/), the UC Digital Library Collections.

 <table>
 <tr>